Knowing how to use a story to demonstrate a particular technique is one of many good coaching skills to learn.

 So let me ask, does anything come to mind in relation to your goal?
 What things might you be saying, or not saying, that are preventing you from reaching your goal?
 How can you be more specific?

 As a coach, by asking your clients the right questions, you are able to extract specifics from their vague language to better help them.
 If you can help them see their vague statements, you will teach them to be more specific with their thoughts so they can feel more in control of their lives.
 The NLP meta model is a great tool to add to your arsenal of coaching skills.

-Read more about learning NLP or becoming an NLP Practitioner.
+Read more about learning Neuro-Linguistic Programming or becoming an NLP Practitioner.